michael-sayapin/sayap_in/content/posts/on-iot-protocols.md

 If all of this sounds overly complicated, it's because it is.
 As an IoT protocol, LwM2M tries to provide a framework for **everything** — transport, exchange format, bootstrapping, discovery, reading and writing, event streams, some kind of RPC, access control, and so on, and so on.

 It's a very hairy job to be able to do all these things equally well, and I have a strong feeling that choosing LwM2M has a lot of non-reversible impact on all of the other parts of the IoT solution (i.e. firmware, backend, even hardware).
-It sounds like something it would be close to impossible to opt out of, if necessary.
+It sounds like something that would be close to impossible to opt out of, if necessary.

 It might be a good choice for some kind of industrial gateways or complicated PLC equipment with hundreds of datapoints, produced by a big vendor like Eaton or Murata.
 For IoT startups this sounds like a swamp to get stuck in.
 YMMV.